chaz0468/project4.github.io/README.md

 http://www.webpagetest.org/
 http://cssminify.com/

-how to run the application:
+>how to run the application:
-1- go to my githubpage at https://github.com/chaz0468/project4.github.io 2- use the download zip file feature on the leftside page.
+1. go to my githubpage at https://github.com/chaz0468/project4.github.io
+2. use the download zip file feature on the leftside page.
-3- unzip the to your favorite directory
+3. unzip the to your favorite directory
-4- go to the new directory and open index.html with "Chrome"
+4. go to the new directory and open index.html with "Chrome"